 I have begun making my own Van Eps style tension hoops from brass or aluminum and will be happy to make custom hoops for $50 +/- depending on the size and material.
 I can also supply a hoop without the holes for $40+/-, if you’d like to make your own holes or notches.
 Send me an email to arrange details.

 This kind of armrest was originally developed by Jason Romero of Romero Banjos.
 I can make wood armrests to fit any banjo, I just need a couple of measurements.
 Price is $30 for cherry, ash or plain maple, including a Tru Oil finish.
 If you’d like to do your own finishing just let me know, that will save time in getting your armrest ready to ship and will save you $5.
 There is a $5 extra charge for mahogany, walnut or curly maple.
-The armrest is held on by an aluminum or brass bracket that goes around the inside of two hooks and has a threaded hole for the screw.
+The armrest is held on by an aluminum or brass bracket that goes across the inside of two hooks and has a threaded hole for the screw.
 Weight is generally in the 1 to 2 ounce range for cherry or walnut, I haven’t weighed the ones I have made from other woods.
 Shipping is $5 anywhere in the US, other areas please inquire.